5 Ways Climate Change Affects People Living in Poverty

 Addressing the effects of climate change on the poor

-The innovative ways that people and organizations are addressing the effects of climate change on the poor is encouraging, but these projects are not enough.
+The innovative ways that people and organizations are addressing the effects of climate change on the poor is encouraging, but these projects alone are not enough.

 More stories of impact